brigoste/CIRRUS/discretization/README.md

 φ_f = Σ w_i φ_i
 ```

-The convection operator then converts that stencil into matrix contributions:
+The convection operator then converts the stencil into matrix contributions.

+For each stencil entry:

 ```text
 coefficient = F w_i
 ```

-and applies the contribution to both owner and neighbor equations.
+and the contribution is applied to both owner and neighbor equations with the appropriate sign.

 Conceptually: